 The Utley's current initiative to support the Pennsylvania SPCA is through sales of a brand new Phillies Pet Calendar.

 The 18-month charity pet calendar begins with the month of August 2014 and extends through January 2016.
 This unique charity piece features Phillies players posing with their family pets as well as with adorable and adoptable puppies and kittens courtesy of the Pennsylvania SPCA.
 Those who purchase the $15 calendar will help further the Chase's goal to protect animals, prevent cruelty and improve the health and quality of life for animals.
 Order your copy now!

 In 2011, The Utley Foundation, the Pennsylvania SPCA and the City of Philadelphia Mural Arts Program began a tradition of inviting students to help design murals that incorporate the theme of preventing animal abuse.

-On May 30, Chase Utley and his wife Jennifer were joined by students at Universal Vare Charter Middle School to announce the creation of a third mural in their series, "Be Kind to Animals."
-The murals are created in partnership with the City of Philadelphia Mural Arts Program and the Utleys will collaborate with artist David Gunn on this year's mural.
-It will be painted on the Care Recreation Facility at 2600 Morris Street in Philadelphia and will help promote the proper care and treatment of animals.
+On May 30, 2013 Chase Utley and his wife Jennifer were joined by students at Universal Vare Charter Middle School to announce the creation of a third mural in their series, "Be Kind to Animals."
+The murals are created in partnership with the City of Philadelphia Mural Arts Program and the Utleys collaborated with artist David Gunn for a mural located on the Care Recreation Facility at 2600 Morris Street in Philadelphia.

 On September 27, 2012, the Utleys dedicated their second annual "Be Kind to Animals" themed mural, presented by the City of Philadelphia Mural Arts Program and the Utley Foundation.
 The mural, which promotes the proper care and treatment of animals, is located at McVeigh Recreation Center in Philadelphia.